Neumand/david-neuman.com/src/pages/blog/2020-annual-retrospective.md

 featureImage: https://images.unsplash.com/photo-1585909695284-32d2985ac9c0?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=MXwxMTc3M3wwfDF8c2VhcmNofDF8fHJldmlld3xlbnwwfHx8&ixlib=rb-1.2.1&q=80&w=2000
 ---

-2020.
+&#8291;2020.
 What a year, to say the least.
 For many it was a difficult one.
 I'm lucky to say that things could have certainly gone worse for myself and my loved ones.
 Danielle and I caught COVID-19 in late August but we both had mild cases.

 ## Recap

 Here are the things that I decided to change for the past year:

 - **I want to consistently do what I say I'll do.** A vague and difficult "goal" to measure.
 In 2020 I became more at ease with mindless distraction when it was planned.
 Yet I still didn't manage to schedule my time in a way where I can confidently say that it was a goal that I was able to achieve.
-- **I want to focus on three pillars of self-development: reading, writing, and coding. **These pillars are still my focus today and will be for the year, particular the latter two.
+- **I want to focus on three pillars of self-development: reading, writing, and coding.** These pillars are still my focus today and will be for the year, particular the latter two.
 I want to ship more creative work this year.
 For me, this will generally be software and words on a screen.
-- **I want to improve how I connect with people. **2020 made it difficult to connect with friends and family in the traditional sense.
+- **I want to improve how I connect with people.** 2020 made it difficult to connect with friends and family in the traditional sense.
 But it was a reminder that humans are social creatures; we _need_ to connect with each other to survive and thrive.
-- **I want to teach. **And I did!
+- **I want to teach.** And I did!

 As was the case last year, here are the four questions that I'll answer: